-We've all been there before – you lift the spa cover, only to discover a water color other than clear blue.
-Hot tub water can turn all colors of the rainbow when conditions aren't right: yellow, brown, green, white, pink, and every other shade in between.
+We've all been there before — you lift the spa cover, only to discover a water color other than clear blue.
+Hot tub water green?
+It can turn all colors of the rainbow when conditions aren't right: yellow, brown, white, pink, and shades in between.

 Today, we'll discuss how to identify and troubleshoot spa water issues so you can get back to clear, sparkling water.
 It doesn't matter what type or size of hot tub you have, either — even if your tub is as big as a pool.
 You can still use these tips to fix colored hot tub water.